Helen-Han0802/Tutorial-Material/week1/pre-tutorial-download.md

 ## Week 1

 ### Software installation (Git/Anaconda/Jupyter Notebook/Python/Google Chrome Browser...)
+  - Please ignore if you already installed the software.
 #### Github
   - Install Github
     + For Windows: go to https://gitforwindows.org/, hit "Download" and install it using default setting